The RCT committee will take into account the following key questions when assessing each section of the application.

 Biological samples for future genetic analysis

-The potential value of Randomized Controlled Trials as a source of well-characterized samples for future genetic analysis is being increasingly recognized and proposals for collection of this type of sample within a trial are welcomed.
-However, you should carefully consider the balance between the potential value of the samples and the impact on recruitment and logistics of the trial.
+The potential value of RCTs as a source of well-characterized samples for future genetic analysis is being increasingly recognized and proposals for collection of this type of sample within a trial are welcomed.
+However, applicants should carefully consider the balance between the potential value of the samples and the impact on recruitment and logistics of the trial.

 International Collaboration